akkv04/L2support_engineer_assistant/troubleshooting.md

 4. Flow run failed.
 Action 'Compose_1' failed: Unable to process template language expressions in action 'Compose_1' inputs at line '0' and column '0': 'The template language function 'replace' expects its first parameter 'string' to be a string.
 The provided value is of type 'Null'.
 Please see https://aka.ms/logicexpressions#replace for usage details.'.

 replace(replace(body('Execute_agent_and_wait')?['responses'][0], '```json', ''), '```', '')
+Unable to process template language expressions in action 'Set_variable_9' inputs at line '0' and column '0': 'The template language function 'join' expects its first parameter to be an array.
+The provided value is of type 'Null'.
+Please see https://aka.ms/logicexpressions#join for usage details.'.

 1